 \subsection{Datasets}

-We evaluate all the methods on three transductive datasets: Cora, Citeseer and Arxiv, and two inductive datasets: Flickr and Reddit.
-The \textbf{reduction rate} is calculated by (number of nodes in condensed graph) / (number of nodes in training graph).
+We evaluate all the methods on four transductive datasets: \textit{Cora}, \textit{\textit{Citeseer}}, \textit{Pubmed} and \textit{Arxiv}, and three inductive datasets: \textit{Flickr}, \textit{Reddit} and \textit{Yelp}.
+The \textbf{reduction rate} is calculated by ( number of nodes in condensed graph) / (number of nodes in training graph).
 Specifically, the training graph is defined as the whole graph in transductive datasets, and only the training set for inductive datasets.
 Dataset statistics are shown in Table~\ref{tab:dataset_statistics}.